-The Sonoma County Community Development Commission is a County government agency, and its staff has regular and ongoing contact with County government departments and agencies including, but not limited to, the Department of Health Services (DHS) and the Human Services Department; Regional Parks; Permit Sonoma; and the Office of Recovery and Resilience.
+The Sonoma County Community Development Commission is a county government agency, and its staff has regular and ongoing contact with County government departments and agencies including, but not limited to, the Department of Health Services and the Human Services Department; Regional Parks; Permit Sonoma; and the Office of Recovery and Resilience.
 The Sonoma County Housing Authority is a component organization of the Commission.
 The Commission has regular and ongoing contact with the City of Santa Rosa Economic Development and Housing Department and Housing Authority.
-The CoC Board, staffed by the Commission, includes dedicated seats for the County of Sonoma's Board of Supervisors, as well as one seat each for a member of the Santa Rosa City Council and the Petaluma City Council.
+The CoC Board, staffed by the Homelessness Division of Sonoma County Department of Health Services, includes dedicated seats for the County of Sonoma's Board of Supervisors, as well as one seat each for a member of the Santa Rosa City Council and the Petaluma City Council.
 The Commission conducts annual competitions for federal and local public services funding through Notices of Funding Availability and in doing so, establishes ongoing relationships with a large percentage of community-based non-profit agencies that provide homelessness, affordable housing, and related services.
 The County of Sonoma's planning, building, zoning and land use department is known as Permit Sonoma.
-The Commission has regular contact with Permit Sonoma to enhance affordable housing program coordination.
-One of the members of the Commission's advisory committee (the Community Development Committee) is the Assistant Director of the Human Services Department.
-The Commission created and launched the RED which now operates independently as a Jointgovernmental organization between the City of Santa Rosa, the County of Sonoma, and private developers.
+The Commission has regular contact with Permit Sonoma to enhance affordable housing program coordination, including the coordination and implementation of certain Housing Element programs.
+One of the members of the Commissions advisory committee (the CD Committee) is an employee of the Human Services Department.
+The Commission created and launched the RED which now operates independently as a jointpowers authority that includes the City of Santa Rosa, the County of Sonoma, and private developers.
 The RED works across jurisdictions to market and attract developers, to blend private financing and public funds, to leverage state and federal grant funds and to facilitate creation of housing that meets established public policy goals for increased density, access to transit, protection of open space and community separators and improving energy efficiency, climate resilience and affordability.
-The Commission also works in close coordination with staff from DHS on building internal infrastructure and coordinating efforts around joint housing and health interventions for the County's homeless population.
+The Commission also works in close coordination with staff from Department of Health Services on building internal infrastructure and coordinating efforts around joint housing and health interventions for the County's homeless population.